Sand038/auto-driving-car-simulation/README.md

 - Termination Conditions (Part 2): The simulation terminates upon collision between cars or completion of all car movements.

 - Input Data (Part 2): Input data should be in the specified format, and the program expects it to collect details for multiple cars.
-Execution begins once you input empty details for the next car section and press Enter.
-(This means, after entering the last valid car details, pressing Enter three times will start executing the program.)
+Execution begins once you don't want to continue entering more car details.